The Changeling Remake Is Set, I Say Through Gritted Teeth

 In addition, he’s also directed episodes of shows like Wallander, Taboo, and Hanna.
 So he’s no newcomer, which I guess is okay.
 Anyway, they’re going to film the movie in Ireland, so look forward to some British actor pretending to be an American there, probably.

-John B. Williams, who produced the original film, is also producing this one.
+Joel B. Michaels, who produced the original film, is also producing this one.
 He said in a statement, “I am overjoyed at having the unique opportunity to reimagine an updated version of the iconic film The Changeling that I produced so many years ago.
 It’s flattering to know that it proved to have inspired a rash of filmmakers that paid homage to the original film.
 I am excited to be working with Anders Engström who will bring his own contemporary vision to the film.”

 Yaaaaay, I say unconvincingly.
 But I hope to be proven wrong!